 Evaluating and editing (peer-evaluation and self-evaluation)

-Through this association with B A & A, I have also offered in-office training and am available to do so for any company seeking to build human resource capacity in the area of written communication. contact me so that I can design a programme to fit your company’s needs.
+Through this association with B A & A, in addition to offering evening classes, I have also offered in-company training (i.e. where the facilitator is brought in to the company to provide training over a set period of time) and am available to do so for any company seeking to build human resource capacity in the area of written communication. contact me so that I can design a programme to fit your company’s needs.

 COACHING, EDITING ETC. – I have also, over the years, provided coaching, mentoring, critiquing, and editing services to other writer or to anyone, including professionals and students (of any discipline), seeking to improve in the area of writing.
-As I continue to learn, I continue to teach.
+I actually started doing some of this because I was approached by individual writers or people seeking to improve their writing; and it has grown from there as I continue to grow.

-(Above, I’m pictured at my first fiction writing workshop in 1995 and, to the right, in 2016, with the facilitator of that workshop, Olive Senior.
-In the second picture we were invited authors at a literary festival at which she was leading a master class and I was facilitating a workshop)
+(Above, I’m pictured at my first international fiction writing workshop in 1995, the Caribbean Fiction Writers Summer Institute at the University of Miami, and, to the right, in 2016, with the facilitator of that workshop, Commonwealth and other award winning Jamaican-Canadian author and mentor Olive Senior.
+In the second picture we were invited authors at the BIM Literary Festival at which she was leading a master class and I was co-facilitating a workshop with African American author Bernice McFadden)

 Excerpts from participant reviews: